subakva/niarevo/README.markdown

   * __Dreamer__ - The dreamer is a person who has dreams, and wants to record and share them with the world.
   * __Voyeur__ - The voyeur is a person who likes to read about other people's dreams.
 This person is interested in how dreams affect the world and how the world affects dreams.
+  * __Interpreter__ - The interpreter is a person who likes to read other people's dreams and try to explain them.
+This person is interested in explaining how dreams reflect reality.
   * __Admin__ - The admin wants to make sure all the recorded dreams are safe and happy.

 ## Completed Features ##